sangminwoo/RecycleNet/README.md

 DL-for-recycle
 ==============
-In the era of mass production and mass consumption, waste disposal has become an important national issue.
-With this trend, the social and economic importance of ***garbage collection and reusing*** is increasing.
-An alternative is to allow the machine to classify automatically once the user discharge the waste regardless of the material.
+In the era of mass production and mass consumption, trash disposal has become an important national issue.
+With this trend, the social and economic importance of ***trash collection and reusing*** is increasing.
+An alternative is to allow the machine to classify automatically once the user discharge the trash regardless of the material.

-Using two methods for creating an ***effective trash classification model*** using only a small number of annotated waste images(2527).
+Using two methods for creating an ***effective trash classification model*** using only a small number of annotated trash images(2527).

 ***1) Transfer learning: Using ImageNet pre-trained model***
 ***2) Effective feature learning with attention module***